Nayem9274/reliability-rpi/README.md

 experiments in **When Should RNA–Protein Interaction Predictions Be Trusted?
 Reliability Profiling and Failure Detection under Unseen-Protein Shift**.

-The code is intentionally kept as Jupyter notebooks.
-No separate `src/`, `models/`, or script package is required.

 ## Repository layout